 - I worked on several cruise ships in my early 20s.
 It was nothing like The Love Boat. (but i once had a love boat themed party during college, and my old shipboard uniform came in handy.)

 - I read/performed an essay about my relationship with my mom – with particular focus on the last year of her life – as a member of New Jersey’s inaugural cast of the national Listen to Your Mother show. (you can see my reading here)

-- My ex-husband is one of my dearest friends, and we were included in a USA Today article about “good divorces.”
+- My ex-husband and I “uncoupled” well, and he’s now one of my dearest friends, and we were included in a USA Today article about “good divorces.”

 - If I didn’t do what I do now, I might want to be a photographer.
 I particularly like taking photos of people.
 Some of the best photos of my family and friends are shots I’ve taken. (she said, humbly …)

 - Or maybe a baker.
 I love to bake.
 I once sold my home-made fruit juice-sweetened muffins to a speciality bakery in Brooklyn (long before the hipster invasion) (which makes me kinda meta-hipster).
 My pecan pie, chocolate-mint brownies, and cheesecake are fargin epic.

 - Please, don’t call me Debbie unless you’re a relative, you knew me when we were in grade school, or you put “Uncle” in front of it (that’s a bit of a story for another time …).

 - I have an ear for accents.
 This also means I’m a bit of a chameleon.
 When I hang out with friends from the south, I find myself slowin’ down mah speech and soundin’ a bit suuthern’ (ish).
 When moved back from Oz, my US friends said I sounded slightly Australian. (but to the aussies, i never sounded like anything but a yank …) This chameleon-like talent has also helped me avoid most New Jersey-like accent tendencies (… or so i’m told).